 Biotest also expressly supports the comprehensive approach of the United Nations Sustainable Development Goals (SDGs) for 2030.
-In particular, we support the goals for good healthcare throughout the world with our core business.
+In particular, we support the goals for good healthcare

+(SDG 3) throughout the world with our core business.
 The other SDGs are also addressed by our internal requirements supporting corporate social responsibility.

-Biotest's sustainability report is based on the ten principles of the United Nations Global Compact (UNGC), as well as other international guidelines and recommendations, including for the definition and selection of non-financial indicators and for reporting, such as the OECD and ISO 26000 standards.
-The recommendations of the European Federation of Financial Analysts Societies (EFFAS) are used in selecting indicators and their measurement.
+Biotest's sustainability report is based on the ten principles of the United Nations Global Compact (UNGC), as well as other international guidelines and recommendations, including for the definition and selection of non-financial indicators and for reporting, such as those of the OECD.
+The recommendations of the European Federation of Financial Analysts Societies (EFFAS) are taken into consideration in selecting indicators and their measurement.